AliManjotho/gentg-limb/README.md

 @inproceedings{memon2025gentglimb,
-author = {Anam Memon and Qasim Ali Arain and Nasrullah Pirzada and Muhammad Akram Shaikh and Ali Asghar Manjotho}, title = {GenTG-Limb: Generative Temporal Graph Transformers for Prior-Free 3D Human Pose}, title = {1st International Conference on Innovations in Information and Communication Technologies (IICT'26), Jan 15-17, 2026}, year = {2026}
+author = {Anam Memon and Qasim Ali Arain and Nasrullah Pirzada and Muhammad Akram Shaikh and Ali Asghar Manjotho}, title = {GenTG-Limb: Generative Temporal Graph Transformers for Prior-Free 3D Human Pose}, booktitle = {In Proceedings of the First International Conference on Innovations in Information and Communication Technologies (IICT'26), Jan 15-17, 2026}, address = {Jamshoro, Pakistan}, publisher = {IEEE}, year = {2026}
 }
 ```